krenzlin/AKTpi/README.md

 > Note: The *snd-usb-audio* module is also needed for MIDI via USB.

+### jackd

+If you selected jack2 in the buildroot configuration you can also try to start the jack daemon.

+These examples are taken from the seminars jack startup script.

+Onboard sound:

+    jackd -dalsa -r44100 -p2048 &

+Focusrite:

+    jackd -dalsa -d hw:USB -p256  -n3 -r44100 &

+Renkforce soundcard used in the seminar.

+    jackd -dalsa -d hw:Device -p128 -n2 -r44100 &

+To test the jack audio use:

+    jack_simple_client

 ### MIDI

 To use MIDI via USB you need two kernel modules *snd-seq-midi* and *snd-usb-audio*.